frederic-perez/AmE-dictionary/data/idioms.md

 __whip by__ (whipping by) _The summer is whipping by._
 __whip out__
 __whipcrack__ “Whipcrack” is a term that James Ellroy uses in his novels to describe a fast, sharp, and sudden action or event.
 It’s used to evoke a sense of speed, intensity, and urgency.
+__whipout__ It’s another slang term that Ellroy uses to describe something that happens quickly and violently.
+In his books, it can mean a sudden attack, a fast getaway, or even just a quick, sharp response to something.
 __whisper sweet nothings__ To murmur words of affection to someone in a flirtatious manner.
 __whistleblower__ :two::hammer:
 __white coat hypertension__ A phenomenon in which a patient experiences elevated blood pressure around medical professionals. _A: “I swear, I didn’t feel dizzy until the doctor came in.”
 B: “Hmm, sounds like a case of white coat hypertension to me.”_